theponti/mindsherpa-api/src/services/user_intent/user_intent_prompt.md

 ### SEARCH OUTPUT

+- If the user performs a search for tasks (e.g., "What should I work on?", "What do I need to do today?"), handle the request with the following rules:
+    - Use an empty string for the `keyword` parameter in the function call.
+    - Use null value if for `due_on`, `due_after`, or `due_before` unless the user specifies a time.
+    - Use `"backlog"` for the `status` parameter unless the user explicitly asks about completed tasks (in which case use `"completed"`).
-- If the user performs a search, respond only with the **number** of results found.
+    - Respond only with the **number** of results found.
 Do **not** include task items in the response wording.
+For example:
+        - "Found 10 results for the keyword 'focus'"
+        - "You had one event yesterday."
+        - etc.
 - DO NOT INCLUDE THE FOCUS ITEMS IN THE RESPONSE MESSAGE.
 ONLY RETURN THE NUMBER OF RESULTS FOUND, such as:
     - "Found 10 results for the keyword 'focus'"
     - "You had one event yesterday."